 Understanding the imbalance of the intestinal microbiota

-Telltale signs of an imbalance in intestinal bacteria
+Telltale signs of gut bacteria imbalance

 Factors that can disrupt intestinal balance